Local classical correlations between physical electrons in Hubbard systems: Introduction

 \section{Introduction}

 The concept of strongly correlated electrons is widely used to identify a broad class of systems that display a variety of phases and regimes arising from the electron-electron interactions.
 Given their rich and tunable phenomenology, strongly correlated electron systems have been identified as promising platforms for quantum technologies, which have assumed a central role in the second quantum revolution.
 However, a quantitative measure of strong particle correlations that can differentiate the quantum and classical contributions is still elusive, and different estimates can be used in different frameworks.
 Some of these estimates are not uniquely defined as one can use different reference states or orbital bases.
-For instance, in variational methods like density-functional theory or quantum Monte Carlo, the \emph{correlation energy} (energy difference with respect to a Slater determinant) is a natural candidate \cite{Wigner_corr_energy,ParrYang,VMC_corr_energy,strong_corr_puzzle}. whereas configuration interaction schemes naturally ascribe correlations to the number of necessary Slater determinants~\cite{ASCIdmft,Arrigoni_CI,Ganoe_Faraday_corr_defs}.
+For instance, in variational methods like density-functional theory or quantum Monte Carlo, the \emph{correlation energy} (energy difference with respect to a Slater determinant) is a natural candidate \cite{Wigner_corr_energy,ParrYang,VMC_corr_energy,strong_corr_puzzle}, whereas configuration interaction schemes naturally ascribe correlations to the number of necessary Slater determinants~\cite{ASCIdmft,Arrigoni_CI,Ganoe_Faraday_corr_defs}.
 In diagrammatic methods one can define the functional distance between the self-energy and/or two-particle vertex and their uncorrelated mean-field (Hartree-Fock) counterparts \cite{AA_2015,Millis_corr_self-energy,Gull_corr-self-energy,Chalupa_Vertex_Divergence,Krien_corr_self-energy}.
 Finally tensor network methods rely on the notion of bond dimension~\cite{TenNet_RMP,Carisch2023}.
-The latter is deeply rooted in the framework of quantum information theory in Fock space, which we will refer to as \emph{orbital information theory} in the following, as it is concerned with correlations and entanglement between (groups of) single-particle states (orbitals), rather than correlations between physical particles~\cite{EntanglementRMP,Laflorencie_Review,Vedral2001,Banhuls2007,Schilling_QuantumScience}.
-Building on ideas recently introduced in different communities~\cite{BellomiaPhD,Faraday_Natural_Orbitals}, in this work we propose an unbiased measure of the correlations contained in a single electronic orbital (or intra-orbital correlations) as the mutual information between the two \emph{natural} spin orbitals (up and down), \ie the uniquely defined bipartition of the single-orbital density matrix into eigenstates of the single-electron density matrix.
+The latter is deeply rooted in the framework of quantum information theory in Fock space, which we will refer to as \emph{orbital information theory} in the following, as it is concerned with correlations and entanglement between (groups of) single-particle states (orbitals), rather than correlations between the constituent physical particles~\cite{EntanglementRMP,Laflorencie_Review,Vedral2001,Banhuls2007,Benatti2020,Schilling_QuantumScience}.